 Liberty Hill in Kershaw County, South Carolina — The American South (South Atlantic)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 9, 2011, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 549 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on November 9, 2011, by Anna Inbody of Columbia, South Carolina. • Craig Swain was the editor who published this page.
+This page was last revised on January 1, 2021.
+It was originally submitted on February 18, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,281 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on February 18, 2010, by David Bullard of Seneca, South Carolina. • Craig Swain was the editor who published this page.